johnnewman/watchtower/README.md

 _No container runs privileged as root.
 Only the minimum required access is provided to each container._

-There is an included [install script](install.sh) for Raspberry Pi OS Lite that will set up the Watchtower application and place it behind a firewall.
+There is an included [install script](install.sh) for Raspberry Pi OS Lite that will set up Watchtower and place it behind a firewall.
 The install script only needs to be run once.
 After running, open a new shell session and run `docker-compose build` to build all of the containers.
 Finally, run `sudo systemctl start watchtower` to start the application.

 The final (and optional) steps outside of the script's scope are creating your SSL certificates for the web API, configuring the public-facing nginx reverse proxy, and fine-tuning your Watchtower config file for Dropbox and microcontroller support.